Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Benchmark: GovLA-10K

-\paragraph{Data Annotation.} To achieve both efficiency and precision, we design a two-stage semi-automatic annotation pipeline that integrates powerful visual detectors with VLMs.
+To achieve both efficiency and precision, we design a two-stage semi-automatic annotation pipeline that integrates powerful visual detectors with VLMs.
 As illustrated in Figure \ref{data1}, in the first stage, several domain experts manually annotate the horizontal bounding boxes (BBoxes) and category labels for the selected targets.
 After the initial annotation, we train a strong grounding-oriented visual detector based on MM-GroundingDINO \cite{zhao2024open}.
 This detector is then applied to the entire dataset, and its predictions are compared with the original human annotations by computing Intersection-over-Union (IoU) scores.
 All instances with IoU lower than 0.5 are automatically collected and sent back for secondary manual inspection and correction.
 This cross-verification mechanism enables rapid large-scale checking while effectively preventing systematic annotation bias and localization errors.

 In the second stage, we aim to provide fine-grained semantic descriptions and management-oriented interpretations for each annotated scene.
 Since the BBox annotations are manually verified and thus do not suffer from the significant localization noise, the explicit prompting paradigm is feasible at this stage.
 Specifically, the verified BBox annotations and original images are converted into structured, fine-grained prompts, which are jointly fed into the state-of-the-art open-source VLM (Qwen3VL-235B-A22B \cite{Qwen3-VL}) to generate contextual captions.
+In addition, the prompt template is carefully constrained to suppress stylistic dominance and maintain consistent, visually grounded descriptions.
 Each caption includes not only an objective scene description grounded in visual evidence, but also management recommendations aligned with urban governance logic.
 Moreover, we further incorporate relevant regulations into the prompts to improve the reliability and governance consistency of the generated recommendations and mitigate potential hallucinations.
 All generated captions are further reviewed by expert annotators and cross-checked against visualized BBoxes to ensure semantic correctness, completeness, and practical relevance.